 In our opinion, you can’t just start by plugging in an AI tool and going with the flow.
 You need to have the basics right in order to start an AI project.
 For example, you need to think about your data, the data landscape, the data mart, and all the data processes.
 In addition to these processes and structures, you also need to you know which kind of data you need to realize; for example, a conversion.
 To continue this idea about structured data, there is another question to consider: how can you update your data and keep it updated?
 So, for example, what does this mean for the customer journey, if you work in a customer-centric way?
 During our event, we gave several examples to combine the theoretical with the practical part of data and AI.

 With one of our clients, Opel, we started the customer intelligence project.
 A part of this customer intelligence project is to structure the data and keep the data updated with the latest information, as I mentioned before.
-Another next step within the project was the implementation of the AI module, which we achieved with the Selligent Cortex module.
+Another next step within the project was the implementation of the AI module, which we achieved with the Marigold Recommendations module.
 Together with Selligent, we achieved several goals and projects so we could make this happen.

 To get some more practical information about data, we invited two more guest speakers to present their experience and learnings to the audience.
 One of the guest speakers was a special senior data analyst from the Amsterdam Johan Cruijff ArenA.
 They are also based in Amsterdam, along with our Ematters headquarters, and they have very interesting solutions concerning their data experiences.
 We were very glad that he presented his expertise on how the ArenA works with several kinds of data.
 For example, they receive data from the material side (football field, energy storage) and they also capture a lot of data from their audience/visitors.
 With this data, they can manage the traffic of public transport, as well as managing the traffic flow of the internal public traffic.
 Both have one goal: to create, every day, a more efficient process.